‘Final Fantasy Brave Exvius’ Event Adds Ariana Grande As A Playable Character

 “It is an honor for my Pixel Art character and for my music to be included in the new ‘Final Fantasy Brave Exvius‘ game, a mainstay in the Japanese pop culture, which I absolutely adore.”

 When Inquisitr spoke with Final Fantasy Brave Exvius global game producer Hiroki Fujimoto as the game launched in North America about six months ago, he noted the team’s vision to make Final Fantasy “accessible to anyone,” citing mobile as “…a new medium, where players who’ve never played a classic Final Fantasy can pick up, touch, and feel that feeling that the older Final Fantasy titles had.”

 The Ariana Grande collaboration seems to be geared toward continuing that trend by introducing the Final Fantasy gameplay experience to new audiences.

-The event also commemorates the game’s first anniversary in Japan, while simultaneously celebrating the milestone of more than nine million downloads outside of Japan.
+The event also commemorates the game’s first anniversary in Japan, while simultaneously celebrating the milestone of more than 9 million downloads outside of Japan.
 Additional details on how Grande’s character will handle, her abilities, or how she fits into the story and world of Brave Exvius have yet to be revealed; but, Square Enix has indicated there are more announcements forthcoming before the event begins.

 As fans wait for the big event to drop, several summonable characters have been added as featured summons with increased drop rates through January 19.
-While popular Final Fantasy characters from other series are often released as summons that can help out in battle, the three characters being offered this time around — Elle, a Soldier; Luka, a water priestess; and Dark Fina, the alter-ego of Fina and a Dark Spirt — are original characters who are part of the actual Brave Exvius storyline.
+While popular Final Fantasy characters from other series are often released as summons that can help out in battle, the three characters being offered this time around — Elle, a Soldier; Luka, a water priestess; and Dark Fina, the alter-ego of Fina and a Dark Spirit — are original characters who are part of the actual Brave Exvius storyline.

 The Valiant Soldier Elle is now a featured summon. #FFBEWW pic.twitter.com/7RZal24RtY